Prattha90/vpp/README.md

 The APIs are hosted here, http://localhost:8080/power-plant/api-docs.
 From this link,

 1. You can import the APIs in to Http client like Postman.
-2. [Click here](http://localhost:8080/power-plant/api-docs) to obtain the JSON format for import source in Postman
+2. Obtain the JSON format for import source in Postman [from here](http://localhost:8080/power-plant/api-docs).

 Follow
 the [official postman documentation](https://learning.postman.com/docs/designing-and-developing-your-api/importing-an-api/#import-an-api-definition)